Aktyn/aktyn-assistant/README.md

 - Attaching screenshot or selected screen region to active chat with AI
 - Real time voice chat utilizing GPT-4o model possibilities
 - Support for multiple AI providers
-- More integration with system (eg. ability to analyze playing audio and answer questions based on it)